intempt/intempt-nodejs/README.md

 Our libraries are built to support high-performance environments.
 That means it is safe to use our Node library on a web server that’s serving hundreds of requests per second.

 Every method you call does not result in an HTTP request, but is queued in memory instead.
-Messages are then flushed in batch in the background, which allows for much faster operation.
+Messages are then flushed in batch in the background, which allows to perform much faster operations.

 By default, our library will flush:
 The very first time it gets a message.